Italy police seize funds over suspected fraud against Monte Paschi

-ROME (Reuters) - Italian prosecutors said on Wednesday they had ordered the seizure of assets worth some 40 million euros ($54.15 million) in connection with possible fraud against Monte dei Paschi di Siena (BMPS.MI) bank.
+ROME, Feb 6 (Reuters) - Italian prosecutors said on Wednesday they had ordered the seizure of assets worth some 40 million euros ($54.15 million) in connection with possible fraud against Monte dei Paschi di Siena bank.

 “The orders were carried out at banks and trustees on suspicion of fraud against the MPS bank,” the prosecutors said in a statement.